DylanG6/theotherside/index.md

 ## Welcome to The Other Side

-My friend Ben and I started this business in order to save money for college.
-We love to work outside and help others.
+The Other Side is a lawn mowing service focussed on bringing you high quality work for a reasonable and negotiable price.
+My friend Ben and I started this business as a way to help the community while saving for college.
+We love what we do, and we would love to help YOU make your lawn look how you want it.
+After all, the grass is always greener on The Other Side.
 We will provide lawn mowers and gas for a higher price if you wish.

 ### Pricing